stevelorenz/comnetsemu/README.md

 folder in the VM.
 And the emulator's Python package is installed in development mode.
 So you can work on the emulator or application codes in your host OS and run/test them in the VM.

+Warning: Installation with option 1 is already finished here.
+You can SSH into the VM to run examples and applications.
+The option 2 is **only** for users who want to install it on their own customized VM or bare metal.
+Stop here and go to the section of [docker-in-docker example](#run-the-docker-in-docker-example) if you used the default Vagrant VM.

 #### Option 2: Install on user's custom VM or directly on host OS

 As described in [here](#installation), installation on user's custom VM or directly on the host OS has several